 Local councils will take up to 12 months to process an application for existing hosts, and

-up to 9 months for new hosts.
-Each local council can then decide how long the licence will last - which could be for up to 3 years from the date of issue.
+up to nine months for new hosts.
+Each local council can then decide how long the licence will last - which could be for up to three years from the date of issue.

-What types of licence can hosts apply for?
+What types of licences can hosts apply for?

 There are four types of licence available, based on how the host chooses to rent out the property:

 - Home sharing: For renting out all or part of a home while the host is living there

 - Home letting: Letting out all or part of the hosts home, while the host isn't there

 - Secondary letting: Letting a property which is not normally lived in - a second home or holiday let, for example